projectsesame/sesame/changelogs/unreleased/4165-youngnick-minor.md

 ## TLS Certificate validation updates

-Contour now allows non-server certificates that do not have a CN or SAN set, which mostly fixes [#2372](https://github.com/projectsesame/sesame/issues/2372) and [#3889](https://github.com/projectsesame/sesame/issues/3889).
+Sesame now allows non-server certificates that do not have a CN or SAN set, which mostly fixes [#2372](https://github.com/projectsesame/sesame/issues/2372) and [#3889](https://github.com/projectsesame/sesame/issues/3889).

 TLS documentation has been updated to make the rules for Secrets holding TLS information clearer.